afabijanska/DeepVarveNet/README.md

 # DeepVarveNet

-This crepository contains source code of a DeepVarveNet - a convolutional neural network for laminae detection in images of varved sediments.
+This crepository contains source code of the DeepVarveNet - a convolutional neural network for laminae detection in images of varved sediments.

 # Running the code